zhigang-yao/manifold-fitting/Manifold Fitting under Unbounded Noise/README.md

 # manifold-fitting

-This is a repository of our manifold fitting method, implemented with Python and Matlab, as described in our paper Yao, Z. and Xia, Y. (2019).
+This is a repository of our manifold fitting method, implemented with MATLAB and Python, as described in our paper Yao, Z. and Xia, Y. (2019).
 [Manifold Fitting under Unbounded Noise](https://arxiv.org/abs/1909.10228v2?context=stat), arXiv:1909.10228v2

 We also implemented related methods, as described in